 Combine the flours in a large mixing bowl.
 Whisk the eggs together and add them to the flour mixture.
 Add the oil, and mix well until the dough is formed.
 If it feels too sticky, you can add a small amount of tapioca flour to the mixture.

 Line a baking sheet with parchment paper.
 Divide the dough into two equal parts for two personal pizzas, or use all for one large pizza.
 Roll the dough into a ball,and place on the parchment paper.
 I used my hands to flatten out the dough until it was about 1/4 inch thick, but you can also sprinkle a bit of tapioca flour over the top and use a rolling pin.

 Place the crusts in the oven and pre-cook for 3-5 minutes, depending on how crispy you like your crust.

 Combine all the sauce ingredients into a saucepan.
 Stir for 5 minutes over medium heat, then remove pan from heat.

 Heat a Tbsp of olive oil in a skillet over medium heat.
 Sprinkle both sides of the chicken with salt and pepper, and cook in the pan until the chicken is cooked through and there is no pink left.
 Remove from heat.

 Cut the chicken into small, bite-sized pieces, and add to the sauce.
 Stir until well combined.

 Spoon the BBQ chicken mixture over the pre-cooked crust(s).
-Add the sliced red onion over the top.
+Add the sliced red onion and the chicken over the top.
 (If you are not dairy sensitive, you can also sprinkle a bit of mozzarella cheese over the top as well).

 Place in the oven and bake for 10 minutes.